Navigation: Jump to content areas:

 Back to back losses to Cincinnati and Arizona brought an end to the early season exuberance that two season opening wins over Portland State and UNLV had produced.
 It resulted in a week with little to talk and write about, because Lunchpail U. went back to work.

-And it paid off, as the Beavers not only played their best game so far this season, they played a better brand of game, after that week of quietly working on the details that cost them wins they could have had at home the last two weeks.
+And it paid off, as the Beavers not only played their best game so far this season in beating the Sun Devils 28-17, they played a better brand of game, after that week of quietly working on the details that cost them wins they could have had at home the last two weeks.

 Oregon State got off to a quick start against Cincinnati, but didn't capitalize on their opportunities.
 In Tempe, a fumbled attempted punt gave Oregon State a golden opportunity.
 And instead of settling for a Justin Kahut field goal in the opponent's red zone, the brothers' Rodgers wasted no time giving the Beavers a 7-0 lead.